michal-z/MandelbrotCpuAvx2/README.md

 # MandelbrotCpuAvx2
- Real-time, double-precision Mandelbrot rendering on the CPU.
-Simple SIMD + Parallel STL test.
+ Real-time Mandelbrot rendering on the CPU.

  Arrow keys to move; A, Z to zoom.